jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

 :green:`clear`  :red:`NOT above`    :red:`NOT pushed`  :red:`OFF`
 ================  ==================  ==================  ===========

-* I add a new test with an :ref:`assertion<what is an assertion?>` for when the doors are :green:`clear`, the elevator is :red:`NOT above` the weight limit and button for a floor is :green:`pushed`
+* I add a new test with an :ref:`assertion<what is an assertion?>` for when the doors are :green:`clear`, the elevator is :red:`NOT above` the weight limit and the button for a floor is :green:`pushed`

   ================  ==================  ==================  ===========
   doors           weight limit        floor number        output